ExtremerBG/Circle-Nom/README.md

     - Move Player 2 using the `↑`, `↓`, `←`, `→` keys on your keyboard.
     - Change the music using the `Q` & `E` keys - previous & next song.
     - Pause Circle Nom with the `P` key.

-## Goal
-Singleplayer:
-- Score as many points as possible by eating randomly spawned food, while dodging daggers!

-Multiplayer:
-- Survive longer than the other player.

 ## Credits